 \item The \defn{ASM} records the saddle points of~$S$, seen from above.
 Namely, the $+1$ and $-1$ of the ASM are the two types of saddle points of~$S$ (depending on the orientation of the principal directions of the saddle point).
 They can be visualized as the rainbow integer points (\ie surrounded by the four colors red/blue/orange/green) of the rainbow tiling of \cref{fig:ASM3}\,(a).
 See \cref{fig:ASM3}\,(b).

-\item The \defn{six-vertex model} is given by the horizontal diagonals of the rhombi of~$S$, oriented counterclockwise around the surface~$S$ (in other words, in the direction of the march of the dahu\footnote{https://en.wikipedia.org/wiki/Dahu}), and seen from above.
+\item The \defn{six-vertex configuration}~\cite{Kuperberg} is given by the horizontal diagonals of the rhombi of~$S$, oriented counterclockwise around the surface~$S$ (in other words, in the direction of the march of the dahu\footnote{https://en.wikipedia.org/wiki/Dahu}), and seen from above.
 See \cref{fig:ASM3}\,(c).
 Equivalently, it can be obtained by placing south/west/north/east pointing arrows in the red/blue/orange/green tiles of the rainbow tiling of \cref{fig:ASM3}\,(a).
-This gives an orientation of the integer grid such that \begin{itemize} \item the extremal horizontal (resp.~vertical) arrows are incoming (resp.~outgoing), \item each integer point has two incoming and two outgoing arrows. \end{itemize} It is called six-vertex model as it has $6$ types of vertices: .
-Note that, as the nonzero entries of the ASM correspond to saddle points of~$S$, they correspond to the vertices of the six-vertex model with opposite incoming arrows and opposite outgoing arrows.
+This gives an orientation of the integer grid such that \begin{itemize} \item the extremal horizontal (resp.~vertical) arrows are incoming (resp.~outgoing), \item each integer point has two incoming and two outgoing arrows. \end{itemize} It has $6$ types of vertices \smash{ }, hence the name.
+Note that, as the nonzero entries of the ASM correspond to saddle points of~$S$, they correspond to the vertices of the six-vertex configuration with opposite incoming arrows and opposite outgoing arrows.
 See the connection between \cref{fig:ASM3}\,(b)\,\&\,(c).